Xingnan metro station

 Xingnan (興南) is a station on the Taoyuan Airport MRT located in Zhongli, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 Overview

 This elevated station has two side platforms with two tracks.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 148.2 m long and 27 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

 Construction on the station began on 18 September 2008, and opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.